-1. Test a dashboard's visual representation early and often
+1. Test dashboard designs early and often

 Good dashboard design requires exploring which way of representing data makes the most sense to users.
 Just because something looks nice or makes sense to a skilled BI analyst doesn't mean it will work for the people in the business trenches.
 Wand said she sees BI teams in many companies spend too much time focusing on the perfect design before getting around to testing it with the intended users.

 A good practice, she advised, is to use the dashboard creation process to inform the final design.
 That involves working with end users in a cycle of visual data exploration and design iteration to see what keeps them motivated to use a dashboard.

 2. Provide context and direction to dashboard users